-That said, Sales and Marketing integration in B2B industries is much better now—partly because it’s been forced through digital advancements that have led to changes in buyer behavior, communication opportunities and analysis.
+The good news is that B2B Sales and Marketing integration is much better than it used to be.
 More and more marketing teams are actively focused on driving leads and supporting the sales process.

 - “I don’t understand why our marketing staff is not accountable for sales results.
 They seem to get a nice budget year after year with no accountability for ROI.”